wp-plugins/soundcloud-latest-tracks/readme.txt

 == Upgrade Notice ==
+= 1.3 =
-= 1.2 =
+* Fixed the yes or no attributes to allow uppercase e.g. YES or NO = 1.2 =
 * Fixed some bugs to do with the shortcode attributes.
 = 1.1 =